polezhaev-ds/made_2019_tsp/README.md

 ## "An approximate solution to the metric traveling salesman problem for undirected graphs".
 * Find an approximate solution to the metric traveling salesman problem (TSP) for a full undirected graph (on a plane) using a minimal spanning tree (MST).
 * Evaluate the quality of approximation on a random set of points normally distributed on a plane with the variance equal to 1.
 Get a normally distributed set of points using the Box-Muller transform.
-* For a fixed N, the number of graph vertices, run the approximation quality estimation several times.
+* For a fixed `N`, the number of graph vertices, run the approximation quality estimation several times.
 Calculate the mean and standard deviation of the approximation quality for a given `N`.
 * Run this experiment for all `N` in a certain range, for example, `[2, 10]`.
 * Automate the execution of experiments.
 * The solution requires a reasonable organization of the code using several files.
 Each class should has its own header and implementation files.